• Skip to primary navigation

 apple crumble cake

-I could not really pick a favorite, I do love apple cakes generally and I particularly loved each one I have ever posted, but the apple cake with whole apples, the apple muffins or the apple cake with meringue are some of the first to come to mind.
+I could not really pick a favorite.
+I do love apple cakes generally, and I particularly loved each one I have ever posted, but the apple cake with whole apples, the apple muffins with oil, or the German almond apple cake are some of the first to come to mind.

 This apple crumble cake is a typical German kind of cake, a so-called sheet cake or Blechkuchen.
-You can find this kind of cake in every bakery or coffee shop in Germany, you could probably get to taste one sort or another at any birthday party you will attend around here, a nice Blechkuchen is always part of the menu, so to say.
+You can find this kind of cake in every bakery or coffee shop in Germany, and you could probably get to taste one sort or another at any birthday party you attend around here.
+A nice Blechkuchen is always part of the menu, so to speak.

 And why not, this kind of cake is delicious, easy to make and extremely versatile.
-You can make it with almost any kind of fruit or berries you can think of (plums, peaches, apricots, cherries, currants, blackberries, blueberries and so on), you can make a short crust base or a yeast dough base.
+You can make it with almost any kind of fruit or berries you can think of (German plum cake, peaches, apricots, cherries, red currant cake, blackberries, blueberries, and so on); you can make a shortcrust base or a yeast dough base.

-You can also top it with a poppy seeds mixture instead of fruit or berries, make a quark cheesecake in this form or a fluffy cake topped with only butter and sugar (Butterkuchen).
+You can also top it with a poppy seeds mixture instead of fruit or berries, make a quark cheesecake in this form, or a fluffy cake topped with only butter and sugar, like this Blitzkuchen recipe.

-You can leave the cake with just the fruit on it or cover the fruit with a glaze, top the cake with streusel/crumble, meringue or with a sour cream/heavy cream mixture.
-You can add different kinds of nuts, coconut flakes or oats.
+You can leave the cake with just the fruit on it or cover the fruit with a glaze.
+You can top the cake with streusel/crumble, meringue, or a sour cream/heavy cream mixture.
+You can add different kinds of nuts, coconut flakes, or oats.

-Really, I have seen and eaten so many versions of this kind of Blechkuchen, and still I would never get tired of them, because they are always so good and different.
+I have seen and eaten so many versions of this kind of Blechkuchen, and I would never get tired of them because they are always so good and different.

 apple cake with sour cream